When I was in town last month, my friends and I made plans to meet up for their family Spring Break.

 The rock formations are purported to be a bit reminiscent of nearby Monument Valley in Arizona.

-The following day I went to Comb Ridge and explored a few of the many Puebloan sites along the main road.
+The following day I went to Comb Ridge and explored a few of the many Pueblo sites along the main road.

 In particular, I wanted to see the well-known Procession Panel.
 I saw a recreation of the panel in The Edge of the Cedars Museum earlier this past year.
 But seeing the panel up close was another experience altogether.

-The panel is thought to be an origin story of the Puebloan people by some.
+The panel is thought to be an origin story of the Pueblo people by some.

 The people come forth from the rock and emerge into the world.